Blues vs Blue Jackets Prediction — AI Finds CAN'T MISS NHL Lines & Props (Nov 01)

 St. Louis vs Columbus Prop Picks (AI)

-Remi is pouring through mountains of data on each line.
+Remi is pouring through tons of data on each team.
 In fact, anytime the Blues and Blue Jackets play there’s always several intriguing observations to key in on.
-Not to mention games played at Nationwide Arena in Nov can often follow normal, predictable patterns.
+Not to mention games played at Nationwide Arena in Nov almost always follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: Z. Werenski over 2.5 Shots on Goal.